With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 County Of Orange Healthcare Agency Behavioral Health is a mental health treatment center in Costa Mesa, CA, located at 3115 Red Hill Avenue, 92626 zip code area.
 County Of Orange Healthcare Agency Behavioral Health provides outpatient treatment.
-County Of Orange Healthcare Agency Behavioral Health offers individual psychotherapy, activity therapy and group therapy to adults, children / adolescents and young adults.
-County Of Orange Healthcare Agency Behavioral Health also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
-Additional services at County Of Orange Healthcare Agency Behavioral Health consist of assertive community treatment, illness management and recovery and housing services.
+County Of Orange Healthcare Agency Behavioral Health offers psychotropic medication, individual psychotherapy and group therapy to adults, young adults and children / adolescents.
+County Of Orange Healthcare Agency Behavioral Health also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and transitional age young adults.
+Additional services at County Of Orange Healthcare Agency Behavioral Health consist of mentoring/peer support/consumer-run services, supported employment and housing services.

 Learn MoreDamore Healthcare Main is one of mental health facilities in Huntington Beach, California, located at 624 Main Street, 92648 zip code.
 Damore Healthcare Main provides residential treatment.
-Damore Healthcare Main provides group therapy, activity therapy and behavior modification to young adults and adults.
+Damore Healthcare Main provides couples/family therapy, behavior modification and individual psychotherapy to young adults and adults.
 Damore Healthcare Main also supports people requiring dual diagnosis treatment, people with PTSD and people with serious mental illness.
-Additional services provided at Damore Healthcare Main include suicide prevention services, family psychoeducation and psychosocial rehabilitation services.
+Additional services provided at Damore Healthcare Main include family psychoeducation, suicide prevention services and case management.

 Learn MoreWaymakers Huntington Beach Youth Shelter is a mental health clinic in Huntington Beach, CA, located at 7291 Talbert Avenue, 92648 zip code area.
 Waymakers Huntington Beach Youth Shelter provides residential treatment.
-Waymakers Huntington Beach Youth Shelter offers cognitive behavioral therapy, couples/family therapy and group therapy to children / adolescents.
+Waymakers Huntington Beach Youth Shelter offers individual psychotherapy, couples/family therapy and behavior modification to children / adolescents.
 Waymakers Huntington Beach Youth Shelter also supports people with trauma, people with PTSD and children/adolescents with serious emotional disturbance.
-Additional services offered at Waymakers Huntington Beach Youth Shelter include suicide prevention services, case management and housing services.
+Additional services offered at Waymakers Huntington Beach Youth Shelter include suicide prevention services, education services and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.